ange-nguetsop/Image-Segmentation-Using-findContours/README.md

 ## Issues
 However, the cv2.findContours method has its limitations, as it was impossible to accurately identify tomatoes when they were clustered together.
 In such cases, it is preferable to use the watershed method, which is specifically designed to address this type of issue.
 An Example where the system failed to accurately identify tomatoes:

 ![Beispiel](https://github.com/ange-nguetsop/ObjectTracking/blob/master/result2.png)

+Here you can see how to solve this problem with the watershed method: [https://github.com/ange-nguetsop/ImageSegmentation001]
 ### Application Areas and Utility
 #### Food Industry
 - **Sorting and Quality**: Used for automatic sorting of fruits and vegetables based on their color, which often indicates their ripeness or quality.